Episode Topics:

 2. Buying vs. Renting

-3. Avoiding Common Scam
+3. Avoiding Common Scams When Buying Online

 Okay, in Episode 1, I covered the primary features to consider in a prosumer DV camera.
 In this episode, I continue the topic with secondary features that you may want to also consider when deciding on a camera.
 These aren’t make or break features, just things that might make your life a little easier, depending on your style of shooting and experience level.
 I also discuss buying vs. renting cameras and I talk about how to avoid common scams when purchasing video cameras online.